menandmice/micetro_docs/guides/user-manual/ipam.rst

 Multiple Address Spaces
 -----------------------

-The Men&Mice Suite supports multiple address spaces.
+Micetro supports multiple address spaces.
 Each address space instance contains its own set of DNS servers, DNS zones, DHCP servers, DHCP scopes, IP Address ranges (including the IPv4 and IPv6 root ranges), IP Address entries and object folders.
 Changes to data in one address space do not affect data in any other address space.

 Items shared between address spaces are the user and group lists and custom property definitions.